 Saudi Arabia’s healthcare system has a good reputation in the Middle East, and many facilities are on par with European and US clinics; particularly in the major cities of Riyadh and Jeddah.
 Doctors are generally fluent in English and a variety of drugs are available without prescription.
 There is a ban on several opiates and psychotropics, while you need a prescription for others you bring into the country.

 Since 2005, health insurance is compulsory for all non-Saudis working in the country and they must renew it before requesting a new iqama.
-Basic health insurance is typically part of most expat packages, however residents often take out expanded coverage privately as these policies may not be accepted everywhere.
+Basic health insurance is typically part of most expat packages, however residents often take out extra coverage privately as not everywhere accepts these policies.
 In addition, a substantial number of policies are co-pay; meaning that you may need to contribute towards the medical fees and prescription medicines.

 Universal basic vaccines are generally available free of charge for newborns and infants.